MirkoRosic/berlin-appartments/README.md

 # berlin-appartments

 React Native app that shows appartments in Berlin and their basic information on a map.
-By selecting an appartment, you can see additional its additional information.
+By selecting an appartment, you can see its additional information.

 Steps to run: